 I'm still processing my thoughts and feelings around the comment and why it's triggered so much hurt and emotion.
 I want to have a conversation with the person about it, but I want to do it from a place of love and not accusatory or make them feel like they were wrong.
 I just haven't gotten to the point where I'm ready just yet.

 Oh and, as for the hating myself and my body?

-I don’t feel that anymore.
-I love me and the woman I have become.
+I don't feel that anymore.
+I love myself and the woman I have become.
 And I accept and love my body – jiggly thighs, flabby arms, big stomach, stretch marks, scars, and all.